sberrevoets/scottberrevoets.com/content/blog/2017-01-18-keeping-lyft-app-accessible.md

 Title: Keeping the Lyft iOS App Accessible
 Date: 2017-01-18
-Summary: Explanation on some strategies in how Lyft keeps its iOS app accessible
+Description: Explanation on some strategies in how Lyft keeps its iOS app accessible

 !!! note
     This article was written by me but originally published on the [Lyft